 Environmental and cultural heritage assessments will inform exactly where, when and how components of the project are delivered.

-Olinda Precinct Project Stage 1: Netball courts
+Olinda Precinct Project Stage 1: New netball court

 Olinda Precinct Project Stage 1: Cricket practice nets